Ventral (Incisional) Hernia Treatment near Detroit, MI

-Incisional hernias form at the site of a prior surgical cut.
+Ventral hernias, also known as incisional hernias, form at the site of a prior surgical cut.
 They form because all cuts in the body heal with scar tissue which is always much weaker than the tissues we are born with.
 The most common cut on the abdomen is straight up and down, in the middle, between the six pack muscles.
-Hernias may occur in any surgical wound on the abdominal wall, in fact, it is estimated that as many as 30% of patients who undergo abdominal surgery may evenutally develop an incisional hernia.
+Hernias may occur in any surgical wound on the abdominal wall, in fact, it is estimated that as many as 30% of patients who undergo abdominal surgery may eventually develop an incisional hernia.

 These hernias can be small (size of a finger tip) to large (size of a soccer ball).
 Ventral hernias, in general, should always be repaired.
 These type of hernias tend to grow substantially over a relatively short time which may lead to increased pain and risk of complications.
 As hernias increase in size they generally become more complex which requires a more involved operation to accomplish successful repair.